conie151/conie151.github.io/posts/Notes/TheAbsoluteBeginner'sGuideToCybersecurity.md

 **Cybersecurity encompasses a wide range of technologies, Processes, and practices designed to safegaurd our digital world.**

+# When a system becomes Infected with Malware
+_What are some common indicators that a system has become infected?_
+- an increase in central processing unit (CPU) usage, which slows down your device
+- your computer freezing or crashing often
+- a decrease in your web browsing speed
+- unexplainable problems with your network connections
+- modified or deleted files
+- the presence of unknown files, programs or desktop icons
+- unknown processes running
+- programs turning off or reconfiguring themselves
+- emails being sent without your knowledge or consent.

 ---
 ## The Threat Landscape in Cybersecurity
 _The field of cybersecurity has witnessed significant changes in the nature of threats over the years.
 Understanding this evolution helps us develop effective strategies to protect agains current and future cyberthreats._